-ASEAN represents the largest grouping involving the East Asian countries considered in this paper.
-In addition, most of the other arrangements in East Asia would revolve around ASEAN, such the "ASEAN+1" agreements namely the ASEAN-China agreement, ASEAN-South Korea, and on-going negotiations between ASEAN and Japan; and as the East-Asia-wide initiative under the "ASEAN Plus Three" (APT) mechanism.
-More recently, there is also a proposal to forge a Comprehensive Economic Partnership of East Asia (CEPEA), a multilateral trade agreement that would encompass ASEAN Plus 6 (ASEAN+3 plus India, Australia and New Zealand).
+ASEAN represents the largest grouping involving the East Asian countries.
+In addition, most of the other arrangements in East Asia would revolve around ASEAN, such as the "ASEAN+1" agreements namely the ASEAN-China agreement, ASEAN-South Korea, and ASEAN and Japan; and as the East-Asia-wide initiative under the "ASEAN Plus Three" (APT) mechanism.

 In the case of bilateral agreements among East Asian countries, the most prominent are the various bilateral economic partnership agreement (EPA) being forged by Japan with individual ASEAN country, in parallel with its ASEAN-Japan track.
-This includes five which have been concluded and in force (with Singapore, Malaysia, Thailand,

-Indonesia and Brunei).
+This includes five which have been concluded and in force (with Singapore, Malaysia, Thailand, Indonesia and Brunei).
 The Japan-Philippine EPA has been signed but as yet to be ratified by the Philippine Senate and Japan's EPA with Vietnam is in the process.